pnucolab/solomicrobe-rtd/docs/source/userguide/03-best-practice.rst

   For probes, include metadata (e.g., start/end positions, gene IDs) in the header for easier tracking and downstream analysis.

 - **Input Size:**
-  For very large genes or probe sets, consider splitting into smaller jobs to avoid long processing times.
+  For very large genes/transcripts or probe sets, consider splitting into smaller jobs to avoid long processing times.

 2. Parameter Selection
 ----------------------